Peter Mauchan

 Peter Mauchan (1882 – 5 November 1943) was a Scottish footballer who played for Spanish club FC Barcelona at the turn of the century.
 He was part of the infamous group of Scottish workers that formed Escocès FC.
 Peter is often confused with his younger brother, David Mauchan, who is often wrongly credited with being the one who played for Escocès FC and FC Barcelona, which is not possible as David was only born in 1895.

 Early life

 Peter Mauchan was born in Glasgow in 1882, as the son of William Mauchan, a football referee, and Elizabeth Stewart.
-His father was one of many workers at lace manufacturers Johnston, Shields & Co in Newmilns sent over to work in the company's newly opened factory (by John Shields and Edward B. Steegmann) in Sant Martí de Provençals (known as La Escocesa), a neighborhood in Barcelona, which started production back in 1893, and thus, the family had to move to Sant Martí.
+Due to his father's textile profession, the family moved to Nottingham between 1884 and 1887.
+His father was one of many workers at lace manufacturers Johnston, Shields & Co in Newmilns sent over to work in the company's newly opened factory in Sant Martí de Provençals (known as La Escocesa), a neighborhood in Barcelona, and thus, the family had to move again, this time to Sant Martí.